 Obstetricians & Gynecologists located in Winter Park, FL

 Midwives have been delivering babies alongside physicians for hundreds of years.
-The team at Alliance Obstetrics & Gynecology and The Center for Pediatric & Adolescent Gynecology in Winter Park, Florida, is proud to support midwifery with our very own certified nurse midwife.
+The team at Alliance Obstetrics & Gynecology and The Center for Pediatric & Adolescent Gynecology in Winter Park, Florida, is proud to support midwifery with our very own team of certified nurse midwves.
 If you're seeking a midwife for your pregnancy schedule your consultation with us.
 You can book online or by phone.

 Midwives are the traditional healthcare providers for mothers and infants, dating back to 1765.
 Midwives are trained medical professionals with expertise and skills in supporting women through healthy pregnancies, optimal births, and postpartum recovery.
 Midwives provide women with individualized care uniquely suited to their physical, mental, emotional, spiritual and cultural needs.
 They may work in a variety of settings such as hospitals, medical offices, clinics, and birthing centers.
 The vast majority of births attended by midwives are in the hospital setting, and because of this, midwives are becoming a common part of many hospital obstetrical teams.
 Midwives and physicians often work collaboratively to help ensure the best outcome for patients and take a team approach to address each patient’s unique needs.